initia-labs/core-indexer/dockerfiles/README.md

 ## Docker compose for informative indexer

 ### Prerequisite
-1. Create a .env file.
+1. Create a .env file
-- Add the following content to your `.env` file.
+- Use the provided `.env.example` file as a reference.
+- Example configuration:
 ```env
 POSTGRES_USER="postgres"
 POSTGRES_PASSWORD="postgres"